JohnPaulinePineda/Portfolio_Project_44/docs/index.md

 # Calculating the model
 # Precision, Recall, F-score and Support
 # for CNN with no regularization
-# for each category of the validation set
+# for each category of the internal validation set
 ##################################
 model_nr_results_class = precision_recall_fscore_support(model_nr_y_true, model_nr_predictions, average=None, zero_division = 1)